 A brutalist cannelé for Bordeaux…

-Finally, I decided to immodestly contribute to the history of brutalist architecture by imagining an iconic building for Bordeaux: the “Kanelé”.
+As a dessert to this article, I decided to immodestly contribute to the history of brutalist architecture by imagining an iconic building: the “Kanelé” in Bordeaux.

 The architecture of an apocalyptic future

 It is an almost monolithic concrete construction in the shape of the Canelé Bordelais.